CHOLERA -1873

 THE CHOLERA

-If the reports are true, and judging from the facts as we learn them,
+If the reports are true, and judging from the facts as

 there has been no decrease in the ravages of the cholera in this city since